 Although this is a difficult topic, you’d be surprised how many people aren’t aware of what counts as abuse, so educating them about what is abuse could change someone’s life.
 If you want support for creating something around this, then check out my article on abuse by clicking here.

-Do events on national and global mental health days/weeks/months, such as for World Mental Health Day.
+Do events on national and global mental health days/weeks/months, such as World Mental Health Day.

-Create activities that teach people the merits of not eating their lunch at their desks, to be open about how they’re feeling and self-care activities, or how to ignore work calls and emails when they’re not working.
+Create activities that teach people the merits of not eating their lunch at their desks, being open about how they’re feeling and self-care activities, or how to ignore work calls and emails when they’re not working.

 You could create activities to do as a group based on positive psychology interventions, which, I also have an article on.
 Click here to read about positive psychology so you can create activities based on it.

 Protecting Yourself As A Workplace Mental Health Champion

 As much as you may be looking forward to working in your new role as a mental health champion, you still need to make sure you’re taking care of yourself.
 One way to do that is to make sure what your boundaries are as an individual and for your role, defining what you will and won’t do.
 Be clear with your co-workers about what your role is and isn’t.